isacciobota/ml-models/README.md

 # Implementation of some popular machine learning papers

-In each folder you will find a brief PowerPoint presentation, followed by a python implementation of the paper and a ONNX version of the model.
+In each folder you will find a brief PowerPoint presentation, followed by a python implementation of the paper.

-## Netron
-Upload the ONNX version of the model here: https://netron.app/

 ## Original Papers
 * MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications: https://arxiv.org/abs/1704.04861